wp-plugins/jetpack-gravatar-hovercards/readme.txt

 Hovercards appear when you place your mouse over any Gravatar.
 Go to Settings > Discussions in your Dashboard, and scroll down to the “Gravatar Hovercards” section.
 You will see a sample of your Hovercard.

+= Before asking for help =

+* If this plugin works (which means it activates without problems), please post your help request on the original [Jetpack forums](http://wordpress.org/support/plugin/jetpack).
+Your chances of getting help will be much better.
+I'm not the developer of this plugin.
+See notes below.
+* If, otherwise, this plugin does not work (which means it is not activating or it's breaking your bolg), please ask [here](https://wordpress.org/support/plugin/jetpack-gravatar-hovercards), and I shall help you fix it ASAP.

+= Notes =

 [Jetpack](http://wordpress.org/plugins/jetpack/) is a plugin that ships with many modules.
 Why install the whole package, if you're just interested in one module?!

 This plugin is the exact [Gravatar Hovercards module](http://jetpack.me/support/gravatar-hovercards/) of the original Jetpack plugin, only without all the extra stuff.